MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!-- UpdateServiceUrl-Description-Begin -->
 <!-- Description-Source-DDF -->
 Allows the device to check for updates from a WSUS server instead of Microsoft Update.
-This is useful for on-premises MDMs that need to update devices that cannot connect to the Internet.
+This is useful for on-premises MDMs that need to update devices that can't connect to the Internet.
 <!-- UpdateServiceUrl-Description-End -->

 <!-- UpdateServiceUrl-Editable-Begin -->